 Poetry and craggy peaks

 The Lake District National Park is hallowed ground for literary buffs, hikers, nature lovers, and R&R seekers alike.
 One of the most-visited natural reserves in England, it spreads across nearly 1,000 square miles and boasts a coveted UNESCO World Heritage status.
-All that awaits after a spectacularly scenic drive north of Manchester via the M6 expressway.
+All that awaits after a spectacularly scenic drive north of Manchester via the M6 motorway.

 Popular stops like the great finger-like dash of water that is Windermere await close to the south side of the reserve.
 Head there for romantic boat trips and lakeside cafes.
 You could also keep going, to Grasmere and Keswick and Cockermouth, where ancient stone circles lurk in the groves and tales of Romantic poets abound.
-Alternately, head out early and try to conquer Scafell Pike – the tallest peak in England.
+Alternatively, head out early and try to conquer Scafell Pike – the tallest peak in England.

 Ribble and Alt Estuaries